 A mother’s concern for her son’s mental health

 Susie contacted us after her son was sentenced to Polmont Young Offenders Institution.

 A family member explains how families are also victims after her sister went to prison, leaving three children behind.

 A family member speaks of her experience with the media and the negative impacts that it has had on her family.

 Losing access to children

-A former prisoner explains how she lost access to her children and how, even now, she can only see them under supervised contact.
+A former prisoner explains how she lost access to her children and how, even now, she see them under supervised contact.

 Playing Our Part

 Reflections from different families on the experience of having a substance misusing member of the family go to prison.